The categorical form of Fargues' conjecture for tori: Abstract

 \section{Abstract}

-We prove the main conjecture of \cite[]{geometrization} for integral coefficients in the case of tori.
+We prove the main conjecture of \cite[]{geometrization} for integral coefficients in the case of tori and prove that it is \(t\)-exact.
 Along the way we prove that the spectral action as constructed in that manuscript is compatible with the action of the excursion algebra and preserves the grading by \(\pi_1(G)_Q\) on both sides.
 We additionally develop a (non-solidified) version of condensed group (co)homology and show that many constructions from classical group (co)homology extend to that case.